buildingtruewave-crypto/My-OS/README.md

 VPS: `docker compose up -d` (the `./data` volume is the memory).
 Phone: same URL - everything stacks under 760px.
 Time: Africa/Nairobi.
+The vault access code is the constant ARCHIVE_PIN in src/data.py.